nf-core/rnadnavar/docs/usage.md

 You can also generate such `YAML`/`JSON` files via [nf-core/launch](https://nf-co.re/launch).

+### Starting from different steps

+The pipeline has the flexibility to start from different steps

+- mapping will require: `patient,status,sample,lane,bam,bai` or `patient,status,sample,lane,cram,crai` or `patient,status,sample,lane,bam,bai,cram,crai`.
+When BAM and CRAM files are mixed BAMs will be converted to CRAMs to save on space.

+- variant_calling will require: `patient,status,sample,lane,bam,bai` or `patient,status,sample,lane,cram,crai` or `patient,status,sample,lane,bam,bai,cram,crai`.
+When BAM and CRAM files are mixed BAMs will be converted to CRAMs to save on space.

+- normalise will require: `patient,status,sample,vcf,variantcaller,normal_id` if not realignment step in tools.
+    - `normal_id` is needed to properly create the id tag, which is going to be tumour_vs_normal style to match it with the rest of the pipeline (note that this will be simplified in the future to just id but it is not yet implemented).

 ### Updating the pipeline

 When you run the above command, Nextflow automatically pulls the pipeline code from GitHub and stores it as a cached version.
 When running the pipeline after this, it will always use the cached version if available - even if the pipeline has been updated since.
 To make sure that you're running the latest version of the pipeline, make sure that you regularly update the cached version of the pipeline: